GUIDE 2025

 API Documentation

-API is the acronym for Application Programming Interface.
-An API is a software intermediary that allows two applications to interface with each other.
+API stands for Application Programming Interface.
+An API is a software intermediary that enables two applications to interact.

-API documentation contains instructions about effectively using and integrating with an API.
+API documentation provides clear instructions for effectively using and integrating with an API, ensuring developers can seamlessly connect their applications.

 The following example shows API documentation from Twilio